MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-streaming-guide.md

 This sample application implements all three streaming patterns described in the previous section.
 The application goes about the following:

 1. Sets up configuration variables for connecting to the streaming service
-1. Creates a spark streaming data frame to pull data
+1. Creates a Spark streaming data frame to pull data
 1. Writes aggregated data locally to HDFS
 1. Writes aggregated data to a different topic in the streaming service